 There are periods of impressions/clicks and then they go away for a month or two for some reason.

-Also, there was nice growth as I started putting more time into the blog, but then this post got hit by a Google update.
+Also, there was nice growth as I started putting more time into the blog, but then this post probably got hit by a Google update.
 Probably will recover in the next couple of months.

 However, this blog post might trend upward for years to come.
 The topic is evergreen and people will search it as long as there’s the internet we use.